 Min Fan has served as our independent director since April 2014.
-Mr. Fan is the co-founder of CTRIP.com International Limited, a Nasdaq-listed travel service provider in China, and has served as the vice chairman of its board since March 2013 and its president since February 2009.
-He also served as the chief executive officer, from January 2006 to February 2013, the chief operating officer, from November 2004 to January 2006, and the executive vice president, from 2000 to November 2004, of CTRIP.com International Limited.
+Mr. Fan is the co-founder of Trip.com Group Limited (formerly known as Ctrip.com International, Ltd.), a leading one-stop travel platform globally (Nasdaq: TCOM), and has served as the vice chairman of its board since March 2013 and its president since February 2009.
+He also served as the chief executive officer, from January 2006 to March 2013, the chief operating officer, from November 2004 to January 2006, and the executive vice president, from 2000 to November 2004, of Trip.com Group Limited.
 From 1997 to 2000, Mr. Fan served as the chief executive officer of Shanghai Travel Service Company, a leading domestic travel agency in China.
 From 1990 to 1997, he served as the deputy general manager and in a number of other senior positions at Shanghai New Asia Hotel Management Company, which was one of the leading hotel management companies in China.
-Mr. Fan received his master's degree in management sciences and bachelor's degree in industrial management sciences from Shanghai Jiao Tong University.
+Mr. Fan received his Master's and Bachelor's degrees in industrial engineering and management from Shanghai Jiao Tong University.

 Winston Jin Li has served as our independent director since April 2014.
+He currently serves as an independent director of E-House Enterprise.
 Mr. Li was the chief financial officer of Inke Limited, a leading PRC-based mobile live streaming company from March 2018 to February 2019.
 Mr. Li served as chief financial officer of Sungy Mobile Ltd., a provider of mobile internet products and services in China, from July 2013 to August 2014.
-From 2004 to 2010, Mr. Li served as an independent director of ZTE Corporation, a large public telecom equipment manufacturing company in China.
 Mr. Li served as a partner at the Hong Kong office of Linklaters LLP from 2002 to 2004 and an attorney at the Hong Kong office of Skadden Arps Slate Meagher & Flom LLP from 1997 to 2002.
 Mr. Li received his bachelor's degree in biochemistry from Peking University and master of science degree from the University of Michigan, Ann Arbor.
 He received his juris doctor degree from Columbia Law School.

 Hongchao Zhu has served as our independent director since March 2017.
 Mr. Zhu is the managing partner of Shanghai United Law Firm and has been practicing with Shanghai United Law Firm since 1986.
 Mr. Zhu is a guest professor of East China University of Political Science and Law and Shanghai University, and is also an arbitrator of Shanghai Arbitration Association and China International Economic Trade Arbitration Commission.
-Mr. Zhu currently serves as an independent director of Jupai Holdings Limited, an NYSE-listed third-party wealth management service provider in China, an independent director of Wonders Information Co., Ltd. (SZSE: 300168), a company listed on Shenzhen Stock Exchange, an independent director of E-House (China) Enterprise Holdings Limited (SEHK: 2048), a company listed on the Hong Kong Stock Exchange, and an independent director of Haitong Securities Co., Ltd. (SEHK: 06837; SSE: 600837), a company listed on the Hong Kong Stock Exchange and Shanghai Stock Exchange.
+Mr. Zhu currently serves as an independent director of E-House Enterprise, an independent director of Jupai Holdings Limited, an NYSE-listed third-party wealth management service provider in China, and an independent director of Haitong Securities Co., Ltd. (SEHK: 06837; SSE: 600837), a company listed on the Hong Kong Stock Exchange and Shanghai Stock Exchange.
 Mr. Zhu once served as vice chairman of the All China Bar Association and chairman of the Shanghai Bar Association.
 Mr. Zhu received his master's and bachelor's degrees in law from Fudan University in China.